civilservicelgbt/civilservicelgbt.github.io/_posts/2020-06-15-alan-pride-on-blog.md

 - Building a wealth of knowledge and evidence through research to inform and influence policy on LGBT issues in Nigeria.
 - Training professionals, including journalists and lawyers, to ensure appropriate media reporting and legal representation from an informed position.
-- Conducting social campaigns geared towards challenging and changing the perceptions of LGBT people in Nigeria
+- Conducting social campaigns geared towards challenging and changing the perceptions of LGBT people in Nigeria.
-- Engaging with businesses in Nigeria to create an awareness of the impact of homophobia on individuals and businesses and thereby creating a healthy and inclusive workplace
+- Engaging with businesses in Nigeria to create an awareness of the impact of homophobia on individuals and businesses and thereby creating a healthy and inclusive workplace.

 I’ve had the privilege of visiting Nigeria a couple of times, meeting the staff of the foundation, and getting to understanding the issues faced by the LGBT community, culminating in a brilliant event at the British High Commission in Lagos (pictured).
 Bisi also organised what can be described at [Nigeria’s first PRIDE event](https://www.herald.ng/lgbt-event-lagos-photos/) last October, despite the risks to everyone involved.